 This history of Hopkins Chapel AME Zion Comes from the “Power of a Living Faith” celebration in 2001

-Hopkins Chapel A. M. E. Zion Church 1868-2013
+Hopkins Chapel A. M. E. Zion Church 1868-2021

-In 1868, a few years after the Emancipation, the Negro communicants of Central United Methodist Church decided to withdraw from the membership of that church and establish a Temple of Worship among members of their own race , faith and denomination.
+In 1868, a few years after the Emancipation, the Negro communicants of Central United Methodist Church decided to withdraw from the membership of that church and establish a temple of worship among members of their own race , faith, and denomination.

-Having reached the decision, the Negro members began to formulate plans.
+After reaching this decision, the Negro members began to formulate plans.
 At the foot of Beaucatcher Mountain, a brush arbor was constructed.
 During the week following the refusal of the white minister to allow the Negro preacher in his pulpit, every Negro member was contacted by the strong leaders of the group and were instructed to meet the following Sunday in front of the Central Methodist Church.
 This they did.
 Toward Beaucatcher Mountain they started, singing as they marched.
 Indeed, this became the first “protest” march for human dignity in the city of Asheville.
-It is not known which songs they sang, but memory takes us back to the old songs of our grandparents.
-Such songs as “Were Marching To Zion” and “Children of the Heavenly King were probably sung.
-It was remembered that Brother John Whitson, who was one of the leaders of that singing band, said that that day should stand forever as a memorial of the throwing off of the restraints that bound the black men and women of Central Methodist Church to what they considered a stinted religion.
-With excelling heights of joy and gladness, they prayed, shouted and sang all the day.
+It is not known which songs they sang, but memory takes us back to the hymns of our grandparents, such as “We’re Marching To Zion” and “Children of the Heavenly King.”
+Brother John Whitson, who was one of the leaders of that singing band, said that day should stand forever as a memorial to the throwing off of the restraints that bound the Black men and women to what they considered the stinted congregation of Central Methodist Church.
+With joy and gladness, they prayed, shouted, and sang all day.

-The years, which followed, witnessed continual growth.
+The years which followed witnessed continual growth.
 It is recalled by many that on Sunday mornings, the five hundred seat capacity sanctuary would many times be insufficient for all of the worshippers who came.

 During the pastorate of the Reverend George Smith, one of the finest parsonages in all Zion Methodism was erected at a cost of $15,000.

-The next goal is to obtain funds to restore the sanctuary.
+Our next goal is to obtain funds to restore the sanctuary.
 No date is set for its completion, but God has been with us and He will continue to lead and guide us through the remainder of the restoration work.

-Our church has produced many prominent members including the late Dr. J. W. Walker, eminent tuberculosis specialist, the late Dr. W. J. Trent, former president of Livingstone College, Floyd B. McKissick, National Director of Core, Dr. Albert Manley, President of Spelman College. the Reverend E. R. Michael, pastor of Wesley Chapel A. M. E. Zion Church, Philadelphia.
-Pa..
-Reverend G. W. Maize, H, pastor in the Alabama Conference and Mrs. Lucy S. Herring an educator and author.
+Our church has produced many prominent members including the late Dr. J. W. Walker, eminent tuberculosis specialist; the late Dr. W. J. Trent, former President of Livingstone College; Floyd B. McKissick, National Director of CORE; Dr. Albert Manley, President of Spelman College; the Reverend E. R. Michael, Pastor of Wesley Chapel A. M. E. Zion Church, Philadelphia, Pennsylvania; Reverend G. W. Maize, Pastor in the Alabama Conference, and Mrs. Lucy S. Herring, an educator and author.

-We thank God for Hopkins Chapel yesterday, today and tomorrow.
+We thank God for Hopkins Chapel yesterday, today, and tomorrow.
 We dedicate ourselves to the task of perpetuating our heritage of spiritual enrichment and general expansion.
-We seek Divine guidance and will continue to serve God and the Asheville community.
+We seek divine guidance and will continue to serve God and the Asheville community.